 How to Get Starting in the Music Business

-DECIDE WHAT YOU WANT TO DO
+1) DECIDE WHAT YOU WANT TO DO

-Do you want to be a music producer or audio engineer?
-Do you see yourself as a musical artist?
-Do you like the idea of managing talent?
+Do you want to be a music producer or audio engineer, do you see yourself as a musical artist, or do you like the idea of managing talent?
 Are you drawn to creating music in the studio, or are you drawn to working for a record label?
-Or perhaps you’d like to own your own studio, or even your own label.
+Or perhaps you’d like to own your own studio or even your own label.
 The pathway for different careers within music is going to be a bit different for each, so it helps to know which way you’d like to go.

-SHADOW SOMEONE WHO DOES WHAT YOU WANT TO DO
+2) SHADOW SOMEONE WHO DOES WHAT YOU WANT TO DO

-Admittedly, there are some aspects of the music business that can be taught in a classroom, but really, the best way to learn the business is to find someone who does exactly what you’d like to be doing for a living, and shadow that person to see how they operate.
+Admittedly, there are some aspects of the music business that can be taught in a classroom.
+But really, the best way to learn the business is to find someone who does exactly what you’d like to be doing for a living, and shadow that person to see how they operate.
 This is the whole idea behind the externships offered at the Recording Connection.
-We believe the best person to teach you the music business is someone who is actually working in the music business.

-MAKE LOTS OF CONNECTIONS
+3) MAKE LOTS OF CONNECTIONS

 You’ve no doubt already heard this from us a lot, but connections are the lifeblood of the music business.
 Whether it’s in the studio or in the office of a record label, one of the most unique aspects of this business is that it is relationship-driven.